MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 In some cases, the cost function will be linear.
 This means that the highest power any of the terms is raised to is *1*. $x + y + 1$ is an example of a linear function.
 Linear terms are said to have a *degree* of *1*.

 In other cases, you may have a *quadratic* cost function.
-In this case, the highest power any of the terms is raised to is *2*. $x^2 + y^2 + x + 1$ is an example of a quadratic function.
-These function therefore has a degree of *2* (you may see these referred to as *Quadratic Unconstrained Binary Optimization (QUBO)* problems).
+In this case, the highest power any of the terms is raised to is *2*.
+For example, $x^2 + y^2 + x + 1$ is a quadratic function and has a degree of *2* You may also see quadratic functions referred to as *Quadratic Unconstrained Binary Optimization (QUBO)* problems.

 When a cost function has terms raised to higher powers than *2*, we refer to them as *Polynomial Unconstrained Binary Optimization (PUBO)* or *Higher Order Binary Optimization (HOBO)* problems.
 These cost functions have degrees higher than *2*. $x^3 + xy + x^2 + y^2 + x + 1$ is an example of a higher order polynomial function.

 In general, we often talk about the maximum degree, *k*, and describe them as *k-local problems*.
 For instance, we might also refer to a QUBO as a 2-local problem.
 You can reduce a higher order polynomial function into a lower order one by introducing further variables, which will increase the problem size.
 This process is known as *degree reduction*.

-In Azure Quantum, we use the term PUBO to describe problems with a maximum degree of *k*.
+In Azure Quantum, we use the term *PUBO* to describe problems with a maximum degree of *k*.
 This includes QUBO problems, as QUBOs are just PUBOs with degree *2*.

 ## Heuristic

 A *heuristic* is a technique for finding an approximate solution, when finding the exact solution may take too long.
 When we think about this in terms of our optimization landscape above, it may take a very long time to find the lowest cost solution, however we may be able to find a solution that is close to optimal in a reasonable amount of time.
-This often comes with experimentation: trying different techniques with different parameters and run times to find what gives good results.
+Heuristics often come with experimentation: trying different techniques with different parameters and run times to find what gives good results.

 ## Walker

 We can imagine a person or a particle in our *search space*, and each step taken creates a path, or walk, through the optimization landscape.
 Often, this will be referred to as a *walker*.
-Walkers can be used in a variety of ways, for example you may choose to have many walkers starting from the same starting point, or have them starting from different locations, and so on.
+Walkers can be used in various ways: for example, you may choose to have many walkers begin from the same starting point, or have them begin from different locations, and so on.

-## Convert your problem to a Ising or QUBO model
+## Convert your problem to an Ising or QUBO model

-Professor Andrew Lucas' paper [Ising formulations of many NP problems](https://arxiv.org/abs/1302.5843) is a good summary of how to convert an NP problem to QIO's QUBO or Ising model.
+Professor Andrew Lucas' paper [Ising formulations of many NP problems](https://arxiv.org/abs/1302.5843) is a good summary of how to convert a *nondeterministic polynomial time (NP)* problem to a [quantum-inspired optimization](xref:microsoft.quantum.optimization.overview.what-is-qio) QUBO or Ising model.
 You can download the paper from the link provided.
 After converting your field problem into the Ising or QUBO model, it is recommended to merge terms with the same variable list into a single term.
 For example:

 $$